fzakaria/fzakaria.com/_posts/2026-07-20-linux-kernel-will-support-origin-sort-of.md

 What does that mean?

-It means that every binary now triggers the `nix_match` function above — in this case any `ELF` file, but it could be executables with a new segment like `PT_INTERP_NIX` — and the kernel will ask `nix_load` to determine the interpreter to use dynamically.
+It means that every binary now triggers the `nix_match` function above, in this case any `ELF` file, but it could be executables with a new segment like `PT_INTERP_NIX`, and the kernel will ask `nix_load` to determine the interpreter to use dynamically.

 Our special BPF program has support for `$ORIGIN` 💥